Audiovisual and media policy

 3. Media literacy, pluralism and freedom

 Media literacy is the ability to access the media, to understand and to critically evaluate different aspects of the media and media content and to communicate in a variety of contexts.
 It is a fundamental skill for the younger generation and for adults.
 The EU considers media literacy to be an important factor in active involvement in today’s information society.
 The Council conclusions of 30 May 2016 on developing media literacy and critical thinking through education and training underline that media literacy is more important than ever in the age of the internet and social media.
+These conclusions were followed up with the Council conclusions of 9 June 2020 on media literacy in an ever-changing world.
 In 2019, the Commission organised its first EU-wide Media Literacy Week and convened a meeting of the Expert Group on Media Literacy, which brings together different stakeholders and meets once per year.
-The 2018 revision of the AVMSD strengthened the role of media literacy (Articles 33(a) and 28(b)).
+The 2018 revision of the AVMSD strengthened the role of media literacy (Articles 33(a) and 28(b)), and Member States report regularly on media literacy measures under the AVMSD.
 Furthermore, a new media literacy programme has been launched under the MEDIA strand of Creative Europe (2021-2027).

 Media pluralism is the need for transparency, freedom and diversity in the media landscape.
 In 2011, the European University Institute established the Centre for Media Pluralism and Media Freedom with co-funding from the EU.
-In addition, the EU implemented the Media Pluralism Monitor (MPM) in all Member States and select candidate countries in 2016.
-This is a scientific tool designed to identify potential risks to media pluralism, based on a set of indicators.
+In addition, the EU implemented the Media Pluralism Monitor (MPM) in all Member States and select candidate countries, which is a scientific tool designed to identify potential risks to media pluralism, based on a set of indicators and updated yearly.

 4. Other initiatives